-Dan Barry had an enjoyable
+Dan Barry had an enjoyable column in the

 The townsfolk disagreed, and mobilized to save the bakery.
 Thousands of people signed a petition, Barry writes, and hundreds more sent letters to officials, pleading their case.
 Amazingly, their campaign worked; Daeron's visa was renewed.

 I found the story particularly uplifting because I have come to recognize, in the four years since I moved from Los Angeles to a rural area dotted with towns much like Colebrook, the outsized importance a single special eatery can take on in a small community.

 Sure, a cherished restaurant in New York City or San Francisco that disappears will be mourned.
 I still have wistful daydreams about the amazing couscous at a short-lived Moroccan place called Indigo Café, in Los Angeles.
 There were plenty of other great places to eat nearby, though.
 The city of Los Angeles did not register its disappearance, any more than it had noted its existence to begin with.